The Cheeky Monkey Media Blog

 1. You Know What to Expect

 Sure, everyone loves a good surprise.
-Yet, the best kind of surprises usually involve your friends and family jumping out from behind a couch holding balloons.
+Yet, the best kind of surprise usually involves your friends and family jumping out from behind a couch holding balloons.

 On the other hand, you don’t want to be surprised by your bottom line at the end of the month.